skytin1004/skytin1004/README.md

 ### Hi, I'm Minseok Song!

 I started programming at age 10 by developing a series of Flash games.
-One of my games ranked 2nd on Flash365's “Game of the Week,” and my early titles surpassed 10,000 total plays.
+One of them ranked 2nd on Flash365 — then one of Korea's leading Flash game communities — and my early titles surpassed 10,000 total plays.
 That was my first experience shipping products to real users and iterating based on feedback — and it sparked a lifelong mission: to build software that brings happiness, comfort, and real value to others.

 Today, I'm the maintainer of [Co-op Translator](https://github.com/Azure/co-op-translator), an open-source project on Microsoft Azure that automates multilingual translations for Markdown and images — helping global teams collaborate more seamlessly across language barriers.